jaredcann/Streamingsurveillancebotserver/README.md

 LD_LIBRARY_PATH=/opt/mjpg-streamer/ /opt/mjpg-streamer/mjpg_streamer -i "input_raspicam.so -fps 15 -q 50 -x 640 -y 480" -o "output_http.so -p 9000 -w /opt/mjpg-streamer/www" &
 _______________________________________
+ # Setup of Audio streaming

+ For audio streaming service used

+ To allow the actual audio to be streamed the following command needed to be used to give execution access to "vchiq"
 <b>sudo chmod 777 /dev/vchiq</b>
 https://stackoverflow.com/questions/42583835/failed-to-open-vchiq-instance/42584382

 Adding the microphone through bash commands